nadegeguiglielmoni/GraphUnzip/README.md

 ## Installation

 `GraphUnzip` requires python3 with numpy and scipy, you can install them using `pip install`.
-To run `GraphUnzip`, clone this repo, and simply run `python main.py`
+To run `GraphUnzip`, clone this repo using `git clone https://github.com/nadegeguiglielmoni/GraphUnzip.git`, and simply run `main.py`

 ## Usage